Publications

 Aspects of Archaeology and History in Surrey: towards a research framework for the county

-AspectsThis volume has been published to coincide with the 150th anniversary of the Society.
+AspectsThis volume was published to coincide with the 150th anniversary of the Society.
 It gathers together a number of papers presented at a conference held in June 2001.
 Topics covered include:

 The environmental history of Surrey; Engraved sequences and the perception of prehistoric country; Roman religious sites in the landscape; Supre-ge - the foundations of Surrey; The Surrey Historic Landscape Characterisation Project; Vernacular architecture; The impact of royal landholdings 1509-1649; Iron production in Surrey; Second World War defences in Surrey.